11 Emotional Wellness Activities To Encourage Positive Mental Health

 Mental health is starting to be talked about in the media more than ever before.
 But it can still be difficult to know what things you can do to boost your mental health and address your emotional health and wellness.
-Below you’ll find mental health activities that you can use on a regular basis for improving your mental and emotional health.
+Below you’ll find mental health activities that you can use regularly for improving your mental and emotional health.

-Many people think that emotional health and mental health are the same, but that’s not true.
-Mental health is made up of emotional, psychological, and social wellbeing.
-There are many different things that can impact a person’s mental health including genetics and life experiences.
+Many people think that emotional health and mental health are the same, but that’s not necessarily true.
+Mental health is shaped by our emotional, psychological, and social wellbeing.
+Many different things can impact a person’s mental health including genetics and life experiences.

 Sleep is an important part of taking care of yourself.
-It plays an important role in your mental and emotional health.
+It can play an important role in determining the status of your mental and emotional health.
 When you are not getting enough rest, it can be difficult to manage challenges in life.
 It can also be difficult to function as you’d like; you may feel tired, irritable, unmotivated, or sad.
-You might also find that you lack patience and struggle to handle stressful situations that happen.
+You might also find that you lack patience and struggle to handle stressful situations.

 There are several different ways that exercise or physical activity can help your emotional health and mental wellbeing.
 When you participate in physical activity, your brain releases hormones that work to boost your mood, helping with anxiety and depression.
-This can help you to have a more positive outlook on your current situations.
+This can help you to have a more positive outlook on life.

 Exercise can also help you sleep better at night.
 It has also been linked with boosting immune systems, which can be good for your general health as well.

 Getting more exercise doesn’t mean that you need to head to the gym and work with a personal trainer.
-You can do simple things at home like going for a walk or run.
+You can do simple things at home like going for a walk, yoga, or running.

 Deep breathing can be a helpful strategy to use if you’re feeling stressed, anxious, or otherwise in need of some space.
 When you feel your stress level rise or begin to experience difficult emotions, you may notice a physical response in your body.
-This could include things like increased heart rate, higher blood pressure, dizziness, and short quick breaths.
+This could include things like increased heart rate, higher blood pressure, illness, dizziness, and short, quick breaths.

-Deep breathing exercises can help to interrupt the cycle that stress has on your physical body.
+Deep breathing exercises can help to interrupt the cycle that stress can have on your body.
 When you practice deep breathing, you may notice that your heart rate and blood pressure return to normal.
-This can help you to gain control over the difficult emotions that you might be experiencing.
+Practicing this alongside meditation and mindfulness can help support other aspects of your life as well.

-Volunteering your time to a cause or organization that you care about can go a long way in helping your emotional health.
-It can help you shift your thoughts and feelings off of yourself and on to something or someone else and give you a sense of purpose.
+Volunteering your time to a cause or organization that helps others can go a long way in helping your emotional health.
+It can help you shift your thoughts and feelings off yourself and onto something or someone else and give you a sense of purpose.

-If you’re going through a difficult time, volunteering may help you gain a new perspective on the situation.
+If you’re going through a difficult time, volunteering may give you the ability to gain a new perspective on the situation.
 It can also help you to get in better touch with your emotions as you see what other people are going through and become familiar with their stories.
-And if you’re dealing with difficult emotions, putting your focus on something else for a while can give you and your emotions a much-needed break.
+And if you’re navigating lots of emotions, putting your focus on something else for a while can give you and your mind a much-needed break.

-There are many ways that spending time with friends can have a positive impact on your emotional health.
-Participating in activities that you enjoy together can help you take any focus off of the negative emotions that you’re experiencing and put your energy on something positive.
+Spending time with friends can have a positive impact on your emotional health in many ways.
+Participating in activities that you enjoy together can help you take any focus off the negative emotions that you might be experiencing and put your energy on something positive.

 It can be good for your emotional health to take a break from technology from time to time.
 Whether you are getting out of the house and heading out into nature, or simply taking time to turn off all technology and read a book or participate in an activity that you enjoy at home, unplugging can help you to unwind and reconnect with yourself and your emotions.